siljamdev/AshLib/README.md

 Utility that helps you debug time related stuff(for example, the percentage operations are taking each frame)

 ## TreeLog
 Utility that will help you produce a Collapsible and idented log for making debugging easier.
-There is a notepad++ custom language in [here](./n++)
+There is a notepad++ custom language in [here](./n++).
+Note that this custom language is thought for the dark theme

 ## FormatString
 A formatted string, for displaying colored(and more options!) text in the console